Sotheby's to Auction Nobel Prize Medal in Literature March 1

 Design of the Nobel Prize for Literature Gold Medal

-The reverse features the nymph Erato, the muse of lyric poetry and one of the nine sister Muses of Greek Mythology, delivering a song while accompanying herself on a lyre to a receptive young man, sitting under a laurel tree as he records her inspiration.
+The reverse features the nymph Erato, the muse of lyric poetry and one of the nine sister Muses of Greek Mythology, accompanying herself on a lyre while delivering a song to a receptive young man who sits under a laurel tree as he records her inspiration.
 Behind the muse is a rising sun not too dissimilar to that found on the classic Saint-Gaudens $20 gold double eagle and the contemporary American Gold Eagle obverses.
 Running along the rim clockwise from the left side is the Latin inscription INVENTAS VITAM IUVAT EX COLUISSE PER ARTES, a quote from the Roman poet Vergil’s nationalistic epic The Aeneid, Book VI, line 663.
 According to the Swedish Academy, this translates to “It is beneficial to have improved (human) life through discovered arts.”
 In the exergue beneath this tableau is a cartouche with the recipient’s name (M.MAETERLINCK) in one line and the year 1911 in Roman numerals below it.
 To either side of the cartouche is half of the inscription ACAD.
 SUEC. – an abbreviation of “Swedish Academy” in Latin.

 The signature of the medal’s designer, Swedish sculptor and engraver Erik Lindberg, is located between Erato’s foot and the “I” in INVENTAS.